spatialos/online-services/docs/content/get-started/setup.md

 You need cloud hosting _in addition_ to your SpatialOS game deployment hosting.
 (This is billed according to your usage, and is entirely separate from any <%(LinkTo path="/shared/pricing-and-support/pricing-intro" title="SpatialOS costs" doctype="reference" version="latest")%>
 .)

 We recommend you set up a [Google Cloud Platform](https://console.cloud.google.com) project.
-The services themselves are platform-agnostic and should run anywhere; however, the extra configuration we have provided for setting up the cloud infrastructure is Google-specific in places.
+Some of the services are platform-agnostic and should run anywhere; however, the extra configuration we have provided for setting up the cloud infrastructure is mostly Google-specific.

 Go to the [project creation page](https://console.cloud.google.com/projectcreate) on the Google Cloud console.
 Give your project a name - remember, it can't be changed later!